sofiaconst/2is70-project/README.md

 DBL App Development
 Course: 2IS70
-Group: 1
+Group: 01

 ## Description
 App developed for the 2IS70 DBL App Development course.

-No third-party Java source files were used unchanged in this project.
+No third-party Java source files were used in this project.

 ## Team
 - Leo Benihtah